 Consumer Plumbing Recovery Center, P.O.
 Box 869006, Plano, TX 75086-9006, For Immediate Release Contact: Leigh Anna Thomure June 11, 2008 (202) 686-4111

 *NOTE - ALL claims had to be filed by May 1, 2009.
-The class action suit is closed and the manufacturer is no longer in business.
-As of the date of this writing, there is no additional financial assistance for replacement of polybutylene pipe.
+The class-action suit is closed and the manufacturer is no longer in business.
+As of the date of this blog, there is no additional financial assistance for the replacement of polybutylene pipe.
 This article is being left up for information purposes only.

-If you are within our service area, My Georgia Plumber offers repair and replacement options for polybutylene pipe defects, leaks, and breaks.
+If you are within our service area, which includes Acworth, Alpharetta, Ball Ground, Canton, Cumming, Kennesaw, Johns Creek, Marietta, Roswell, Sandy Springs, Smyrna, Suwanee, Woodstock, and surrounding areas, My Georgia Plumber offers repair and replacement options for polybutylene pipe defects, leaks, and breaks.